 How to eat Cherimoya!
 When you slice one open, you might not be sure sure how to tackle it.
 This photographic guide will show you how easy and delicious it is.

-When I opened the box of Cherimoyas that Melissa’s Produce sent me, I immediately remembered when I had my first one — about twenty years ago, when I was living in Spain.
+It was twenty some years ago, when I was living in Spain.
 My Spanish sister, Pilar, introduced me to them.
 I hadn't seen anything like them before.

 What is a Cherimoya?

 -The heart-shaped fruit has a gorgeous green exterior with what looks like impressions of small, overlapping oval flower petals -- like a shingled roof.

 -They have creamy white flesh with large black seeds hiding throughout it.

 -You might think they're too laborious to navigate your way around the seeds -- however, that shouldn't stop you.

 -Pilar showed me how easy (albeit a bit messy) they were to eat.
 And had it been too tricky, well, I'd have said it was totally worth it because it was absolutely delicious.

 -Cherimoya fruit were originally grown by Inca farmers in Ecuador and Peru.
 They have a texture somewhere between ripe peach and silky smooth custard.